viamrobotics/docs/docs/mobility/navigation/_index.md

 linearVelocity, err := imu.LinearVelocity(context.Background, nil)
 ```

-Use linear velocity readings to determine the speed at which your robot is moving through space.
+Use linear velocity readings to determine the speed at which your machine is moving through space.

 To get linear velocity, [configure a capable movement sensor](/components/movement-sensor/#supported-models) on your machine.
 Then use the movement sensor API's [`GetLinearVelocity()`](/components/movement-sensor/#getlinearvelocity) method to get linear velocity readings from the sensor.